 If you are using this type of data, make sure to provide the source notes.
 Some users may want to look at the raw data themselves just to be sure it’s trustworthy.
 Others will take your word for it, but if you have no references, you run the risk of appearing unserious, and the dashboard will be discarded.

 There is a third option, which appears to be the most feasible option which is to depend on a company that provides high-quality data that is normalized and standardized.
 Instead of wasting your time to search for how trustworthy this company’s products are, it could be well-known globally or a certified or award-winning organization.

 John Snow Labs may be an ideal place for offering such data products, which can be used for natural language processing in healthcare.
 It offers a high-quality data catalog that is machine and manually verified.
-John Snow Labs team developed (cleaned and curated) more than 1800 datasets across 18 areas of human health and well-being, in addition to having a team of healthcare research specialists, who can make your research needs available at a glance.
+John Snow Labs team developed (cleaned and curated) more than 1800 medical data sets across 18 areas of human health and well-being, in addition to having a team of healthcare research specialists, who can make your research needs available at a glance.

 John Snow Labs is a trustworthy, well-known globally, and award-winning organization.
 You do not need to check the raw data yourself, although you can view and download samples from the datasets you are seeking.